 3. Still Here: Inspiration From Survivors & Liberators of the Holocaust by June Hersch

 When Hersh, a cookbook author, interviewed Holocaust survivors for her first book, she barely knew anyone who had endured this horrific time in history.
-In our interview with her, she describes the evolution of her understanding of the Holocaust and how to move forward despite the odds.
+In our interview with her, she describes the evolution of her understanding of the Holocaust and ways to move forward despite the odds.

 4. Stolen Words: The Nazi Plunder of Jewish Books by Rabbi Mark Glickman